nkusla/parallel-programming-workshop/README.md

 # Parallel programming workshop

-This workshop is a intro into parallel computing - more specifically computing on graphics processing unit.
+This workshop is an intro into parallel computing - more specifically computing on graphics processing units.

 Framework that is used in this workshop is [OpenCL](https://en.wikipedia.org/wiki/OpenCL) and runtime part (code that is run on host system)</br>is demonstrated in Python using [PyOpenCL](https://documen.tician.de/pyopencl/) library which is a wrapper around C++ runtime API.